Diatomaceous Earth For Fleas

-1. Apply Crawling Insect Control diatomaceous earth to your pet’s entire fur coat making sure to rub it down to the skin.
-Do this every day for two weeks.
-Be sure not to miss the legs, belly, or hind quarters.
+1. Apply Crawling Insect Control Diatomaceous Earth to the pet’s entire fur coat making sure to rub it down to the skin.
+Do this for a period for two weeks, every day.
+Make sure not to miss the legs, belly, or hind quarters.

-2. During this two-week period, take the product and apply a light and visible coat to pet bedding, flooring around the bedding, rugs, and upholstery.
+2. During this two week period take the product and apply in a light and visible coat to pet bedding indoors, flooring around the bedding, rugs, and upholstery.
 Leave for the first week, clean, and then reapply for the next week in the same fashion.

 3. Clean thoroughly indoors and see where you stand.
 In most cases this eliminates the population and cuts off the gestational period.
-In some cases fleas can get out of hand.
-If you still notice fleas, reapply diatomaceous earth for another week or two both to your pet indoors.
+We do understand that in some cases fleas can get out of hand and we ask if you still notice some to reapply for another week or two both to your pet indoors.

-2. Apply Crawling Insect Control diatomaceous earth around the perimeter of kennels and cages and the perimeter of your house.
-Make sure it is lightly visible.
-Be sure to reapply to the perimeter and other areas if it rains.
+2. Apply Crawling Insect Control Diatomaceous Earth also around the perimeter of kennels, cages, perimeter of your house and make sure it is light visible.
+BE sure to reapply to the perimeter and other areas if it rains.

 3. Repeat steps 1 & 2 all summer to ensure the proper protection

-4. (Optional) Florida is one of that states that has sand fleas and they are in huge numbers so some residents apply diatomaceous earth to their entire lawn a few times to kill off a majority of the population.
-Mix 1/2 Lawn Sand & 1/2 Crawling Insect Control diatomaceous earth in a fertilizer spreader to ensure the product falls correctly and evenly.
-Product is very fine so be careful not to open the spreader too much.
+4. (Optional) Florida is one of that states that has sand fleas and they are in huge numbers so some choose to apply to the entire lawn a few times to kill off a majority of the population.
+Mix 1/2 Lawn Sand & 1/2 Crawling Insect Control Diatomaceous Earth in a fertilizer spreader to ensure the product falls correctly and evenly.
+Product is very fine so be sure not to open the spreader too much.
 Play with it to get the right application rate.
-Make sure the application is light and visible and re-apply after every rain.
+Make sure the application is light and visible and re-apply after every rain